typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ---
 layout: post
-title: "My side project got acquired - lessons learned"
+title: "What I learned from getting my side project acquired"
 date: 2013-08-27 22:03
 comments: true
 categories:
 published: false
 ---

-The story of my side project starts in May 2012 as a tired cliche: a programmer in a coffee shop on his MacBook Air.

-Earlier that week, [Planetary Resources](http://www.planetaryresources.com/) had [announced](http://www.space.com/15395-asteroid-mining-planetary-resources.html) its intent to mine water and valuable materials from asteroids.
+I started [Asterank](http://asterank.com) in May 2012.
+Earlier that week, [Planetary Resources](http://www.planetaryresources.com/) [announced](http://www.space.com/15395-asteroid-mining-planetary-resources.html) its intent to mine water and valuable materials from asteroids.
 Like many others, I was intrigued.
-It was a bold, impossible startup that had long-term vision and pushed a lot of boundaries.
+It was an impossible idea with an inspiring long-term vision.

-[Asterank](http://asterank.com) began as a thought experiment: how much are asteroids really worth?
+My project began as a thought experiment: how much are asteroids really worth?
 The media was publishing wild estimates without any scientific basis.
-No one was actually doing the math.
+No one was taking a principled approach toward estimating asteroid content and value.
+So, on a weekend afternoon with nothing better to do, I wrote the first version at a cafe in downtown Mountain View.

 [{% img center http://i.imgur.com/Lxw7Ffqm.jpg %}](http://asterank.com)

 13 months later, when Asterank was acquired by Planetary Resources, it was much more than an asteroid value calculator.
 It was a full astronomical toolkit that included web scrapers, a data pipeline, powerful visualizations, and the ability to discover new asteroids.

-**I had no idea what I was doing.**  But here are some lessons I've learned along the way:
+**I had no idea what I was doing.**  But here are some lessons I learned along the way:

 <!-- more -->

 ## Lesson 1: Bug people

-I contacted many people who could help me materially or by critiquing my project.
+I contacted many people who could help materially (expertise, advice, publicity) or by critiquing my project.

 The key is being patient and not coming off as desperate.
 Follow up every two weeks if you've had near-term contact, one month if you haven't.

+### Who to contact

+Write as many people as you can.
+For me, this included:

+  * my contact at Planetary Resources.
+  * contacts at many other space companies or organizations.
+  * scientists at research institutions.
+  * scientists at NASA.
+  * space bloggers.
+  * the professor from my 100-person Intro to Astronomy course.
+  * tech sources that may find my visualizations interesting.

 ### Cold email guidelines